chebpy/chebpy/implementation-notes.rst

 see objects of type ``BndFun``, denoting a function defined on a bounded interval.

-Here's a more interesting function, this time composed of two Funs created by inducing a discontinuity via use of the maximum operator:
+Here's a more interesting function, this time composed of two ``Fun`` objects and created by inducing a discontinuity via use of the maximum operator:

 .. code:: python